 Bedfithay History, Family Crest & Coats of Arms

 The ancestors of the Bedfithay surname lived among the ancient Anglo-Saxon culture.
-The name comes from when they lived in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086."
+The name comes from when they lived in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086.
+The former had held the same lands before the Conquest."

 Early Origins of the Bedfithay family